Plant Invaders: Non-Native Invasive Plants in the United States

 Japanese Honeysuckle choking treesPrincess Tree crowding out natives

 Japanese Honeysuckle (Lonicera japonica) is an evergreen vine sold for its white fragrant flowers.
-However, this thug will twine its way around anything in its path choking it.
+However, this thug will twine its way around anything in its path, choking it.
 Princess Tree (Paulownia tomentosa) is sold as a fast-growing, flowering shade tree.
 It has upright stalks of purple flowers.
-Yes, it grows fast and can produce thousands of offspring each year.
-It's also hollow in many places and has become a real pest throughout the South.
+Yes, it grows fast and can produce upwards of 20,000 seeds each year.
+Unfortunately, it is a short-lived and unstable tree with a hollow trunk and branches.
+The princess tree is a major threat to ecosystems in much of the Appalachians.

 Nandina berriesMahonia invading a woodland